KuhlTime/bachelor-thesis/content/02_fundamentals.md

 # Fundamentals
 <!-- The CRFD explained -->
   <!-- Where are they located? -->
 The city of Campbell River is located in the western part of Canada.
 It is the second-largest city on Vancouver Island.
-With a total population of more than 37,800 permanent residents. @cityofcampbellriver_2019_connect
+With a total population of more than 37,800 permanent residents @cityofcampbellriver_2019_connect.
 The city is reachable via car, ferry, plane and seaplane and is about a 30-minute flight away from the metropolis of Vancouver.

 The Campbell River Fire Department ... . <!-- TODO: Finish sentence -->